 The Wastewater Plant Operations Supervisor is responsible for wastewater plant operations, process control, providing input for design of large Capital Improvement Projects, and some administrative functions for treatment facilities to ensure facilities meet state and federal permit discharge requirements.
 Incumbents within this classification will have responsibility for one large or medium capacity treatment plant and one or more small treatment facilities.

-At least five (5) years of direct wastewater plant operations experience
+Four (4) years of direct wastewater plant operations experience

 Strong interpersonal skills and abilities, including: